borisf/insta-search/README.md

 ## Flow

-* Drap and drop your file into the results view
+* File - Drag and drop your file into the results view (Insta Search mappps the file)
+* Folder - Open folder via menu, or run Insta Search inside the relevant folder

+### Components
 * Search line - where you type text that are you looking for

 * Results view - where you see file set that include the text from the search line, use arrows to land to the relevant line

+* Preview view - shows the context near the selected line

-* Once found the relevant line, press Enter, and the log file will be opened on the relevant line within your defined editor
+* Editor - once found the relevant line, press Enter, and the log file will be opened on the relevant line within your defined editor